-- 63a.
-Admit that in 1985, the Congressional Research Service issued a Report, at the request of Congressmen, to address the claim by Bill Benson that the 16th Amendment was a fraud. - 63b.
-Admit that the Ripey Report was very specific in its declaration that it was not going to address the specific factual allegations detailed in Benson's book, "The Law That Never Was." - 63c.
-Admit that the Ripy Report then went on to assert that the actions of a government official must be presumed to be correct and cannot be judged or overturned by the courts. - 63d.
-Admit that when it comes to amending the Constitution the government appears to do whatever it wants to do, making up the rules regarding the ratification process as it goes along, while ignoring the spirit, if not the letter, of Article V of the Constitution. - 63e.
-Admit, for instance, that the 27th Amendment was proposed by Congress on September 25, 1789 and that the states were allowed 202 years within which to have 3/4th of the states ratify it, with Maryland ratifying it on December 19, 1789 and New Jersey on 1992 - 64.
-Admit that in 1921, in the case of Dillon v.
+- 5. The U.S. Court of Appeals, in U.S. v.
+Stahl (1986), 792 F2d 1438, ruled that the claim that ratification of the 16th Amendment was a fraudulently certified was a political question for Congress to decide because the court could not reach the merits of the claim without expressing a lack of respect due the Congress and the Executive branches of the government.
+(See U.S. v.
+Stahl, 792 F2d 1438) - 6.
+In 1985, the Congressional Research Service issued a Report, at the request of Congressmen, to address the claim by Bill Benson that the 16th Amendment was a fraud.
+(See "Ratification of the Sixteenth Amendment," by John Ripy, Esq, CRS 1985, the "Ripy Report"). - 7.
+The Ripy Report was very specific in its declaration that it was not going to address the specific factual allegations detailed in Benson's book, "The Law That Never Was." - 8.
+The Ripy Report then went on to assert that the actions of a government official must be presumed to be correct and cannot be judged or overturned by the courts. - 9.
+When it comes to amending the Constitution the government appears to do whatever it wants to do, making up the rules regarding the ratification process as it goes along, while ignoring the spirit, if not the letter, of Article V of the Constitution. - 10.
+The 27th Amendment was proposed by Congress on September 25, 1789 and that the states were allowed 202 years within which to have 3/4th of the states ratify it, with Maryland ratifying it on December 19, 1789 and New Jersey on 1992 (See 57 FR 21187.)
+(See Annotations, 27th Amendment.) - 11.
+In 1921, in the case of Dillon v.
 Gloss, 256 U.S. 368, 374-375, the Supreme Court concluded: